O'Keefe and Merritt: Features

+Cooktop stove oven

 Stove features included the "Grillevator," designed for broiling large items like hams or turkeys.
 The Automatic Burner Control (A.B.C.) allowed chefs to set the burners to turn off after a particular amount of time.
 The large Aristocrat model featured three ovens and two broilers, weighing 734 pounds.

 In 1960, a built-in barbecue unit could be added to a cooktop.
 By 1964, all O'Keefe and Merritt electric ovens had built-in clocks that could be used to turn on the oven, cook for a certain time, and then turn off the oven.
 In 1965, O'Keefe and Merritt sold, among other models, a 36-inch range and a 21 inch wide oven.
 The deluxe versions of these products included a warming feature which kept food at 170 degrees until serving.
-In 1967, the company sold Teflon coated ovens.
+In 1967, the company sold Teflon-coated ovens.

+Dishwasher

 The 1962 built-in dishwasher featured an "alternating roller impeller" designed to better distribute water throughout the machine.